Louis de Rouvroy, duc de Saint-Simon: Fame as a writer

-Posthumously he acquired great literary fame.
+Posthumously, he acquired great literary fame.
 He was an indefatigable writer, and he began very early to record all the gossip he collected, all his interminable legal disputes over precedence, and a vast mass of unclassified material.
 Most of his manuscripts were retrieved by the Crown and it was long before their contents were fully published: partly in the form of notes in the marquis de Dangeau's Journal, partly in both original and independent memoirs, partly in scattered and multifarious extracts; he had committed to paper an immense amount of material.

 Saint-Simon believed he could improve upon Dangeau's dry chronicling of events with his own vivid narrative style.
-According to C.H.C.
-Wright, "taking Dangeau as foundation, he goes over the same ground, sometimes copying, more often developing or inserting additional information, the result of more acute observation."
+According to Charles Henry Conrad Wright, "taking Dangeau as foundation, he goes over the same ground, sometimes copying, more often developing or inserting additional information, the result of more acute observation."

 Saint-Simon's Mémoires strike a most realistic note.
 On the one hand, he is petty, and unjust to private enemies and to those who espoused public views contrary to his as well as being an incessant gossip.
-Yet he shows a great skill for narrative and for character-drawing; he has been compared to the historians Tacitus and Livy.
+Yet he shows a great skill for narrative and for character-drawing.
+He has been compared to the historians Livy and Tacitus.
 He is not a writer who can be sampled easily, inasmuch as his most characteristic passages sometimes occur in the midst of long stretches of quite uninteresting diatribe.
-His vocabulary was extreme and inventive; he is deemed to have first used the word "intellectual" as a noun, and "patriot" and "publicity" are also accredited as being introduced by him in their current usage.
+His vocabulary was extreme and inventive.
+He is deemed to have first used the word "intellectual" as a noun.
+"Patriot" and "publicity" are also accredited as being introduced by him in their current usage.